 Travel a little outside of Vienna and you soon find yourself among hills heaving with grapes.
 The province of Lower Austria even has a region known as the wine quarter (Weinviertel).

 In fact, you don’t even need to leave Vienna to see vineyards.
-The city’s own wine-making heritage dates back to Roman times, and there’s a state-owned winery producing award-winning wines from local grape varieties.
+The city’s own wine-making heritage dates back to Roman times, and there’s a state-owned winery producing award-winning vintages from local grape varieties.

 Helpfully, you can try many of the wines produced on Austria’s hallowed slopes at the Vienna Wine Fest, held in the Museumsquartier complex close to the centre.